 Canoe: A canoe is a narrow, hollow boat pointed on both ends.
 Paddles are used to move it through the water.
 Early canoes were built by carving out a hollow space in a log or by lashing together wooden planks.
 Now, canoes are built using a variety of manufactured materials including plastic, aluminium, and fiberglass.
 The fishermen paddled upriver in their canoe.

 Circlet: A circlet is a band shaped like a circle and worn on the head as jewelry.
-It can be fashioned from many different materials, though it is often made from precious metals like gold or silver and inlaid with jewels or decorations.
+It can be fashioned from many different materials, though it is typically made from precious metals like gold or silver and inlaid with jewels or decorations.
 The princess wore a gold circlet on her head.

 Cove: A cove is a small, sheltered, circular bay with a narrow opening that protects it from strong currents.
 It can be found on the coast of an ocean, lake, or river.
 Coves are formed through the erosion (wearing away) of the soft rocks that surround them.
 The boat sailed into the cove looking for shelter from the storm.

 Earthquake: An earthquake is a shaking of the Earth's surface, caused by sudden movement in the Earth's crust.
 This crust is made up of many pieces called tectonic plates.
 Faults are associated with, or form, the boundaries between these plates.
 In an active fault, the pieces of the Earth's crust along the fault move over time.
 The moving pieces can cause earthquakes.The tower collapsed during the earthquake.

 Effigy: An effigy is a sculture or model of a person or animal.
 A small stone effigy of an elephant seal was found in a redwood box cache on San Nicolas Island.

 Endemic: Endemic is a word used to describe animals and plants native to a single area and found nowhere else in the world.
 The island night lizard is endemic to San Nicolas, Santa Barbara, and San Clemente Islands.